battle-tactics-strategies

 Table of Contents

-Tokugawa Ieyasu: The Coalition Builder
+Tokugawa Ieyasu: The Patient Strategist

 Ishida Mitsunari: The Administrator's Dilemma

-Strategic and Political Landscape before the Battle
+Strategic and Political Landscape Before the Battle

 Terrain Advantages for the Eastern Army

-Military Strategies and Tactics
+Military Strategies and Tactics at Sekigahara

 Deployment and Formations